Daniel-Wh/serverStatus/README.md

 Updated UI to reflect which ports are up <br/>
 Added sqlite database for server info <br/>
 Added endpoints to remove and add server <br/>
+Added temperature and humidity logging system from node.js for pi 4, application will ultimately be placed in server room and will monitor temps <br/>

 ## Client requests